NickAdfor/The-polynomial-method-and-restricted-sums-of-congruence-classes/README.md

 This is for the formalization of "The polynomial method and restricted sums of congruence classes.pdf".
 This article can be found here, or by searching its name on Google or Bing.

-# About Theorem 2.1 and the Legend
+# About Theorem 2.1 and its story

 The coders are all Chinese.
 Do not worry if you see strange words in the comments or the file names.
 They are not gibberish. "妈咪河移位.lean" is the most important: Alon-Nathanson-Ruzsa Polynomial Method (Theorem 2.1). "妈咪河" means "the Mother River" in China, which is the nickname of the Yellow River. "移位" means changing location. "妈咪河移位" thus means the Yellow River changes location (of its estuary).
 In Chinese history, the Yellow River really changes location of its estuary for many times, the same as the author's proof of Theorem 2.1.
 Also, the importance of Theorem 2.1 rank high in Alon-Nathanson-Ruzsa's article.
 So I name the file as "妈咪河移位.lean" to show the author's step-by-step hard work of the LEAN proof and the respect of Alon, Nathanson and Ruzsa.